wp-pwa/worona-wp-plugin/readme.txt

 Worona significantly improves your mobile site’s performance.
 It helps you create a fast and a smooth mobile experience in a very easy way, which means bigger audiences and more chances for engagement.

 = Will you publish my mobile app to the stores? =
-App submission is not included in our free product, but we offer a premium service to publish your mobile app to the stores if you don’t want to handle all the process yourself.
+App submission is not included in our free product, but we offer a **premium service** to publish your Android app to the stores if you don’t want to handle this process yourself.
 For more information about Worona Publish service, visit [https://www.worona.org/publish](https://www.worona.org/publish).

-If you don't want to use our premium services, you can always publish your app by yourself following our documentation and getting the source code of your mobile app for free.
+If you don't want to use our premium service, you can always publish your app by yourself following our documentation and getting the source code of your mobile app for free.

+= Can you submit my app to Apple App Store? =

+Unfortunately not.
+Apple has become stricter about its store guidelines and we are not able to offer this service for the moment.

-= Where can I find Worona documentation or a user guide? = For help setting up and configuring Worona you can go to: [https://docs.worona.org](https://docs.worona.org/).
+= Where can I find Worona documentation or a user guide? =

+For help setting up and configuring Worona you can go to: [https://docs.worona.org](https://docs.worona.org/).

 == Screenshots ==